How Princess Margaret Breaks Tradition with Her Wedding Tiara

 Garrard intended the tiara to sit high on the head.
 Vogue reports that a piece brown ribbon was tied into the frame of the tiara to ensure that Princess Margaret would wear it.
 The rest of the sparkling diadem could be seen.

-See also Las Vegas Wedding
+See also Wedding For Dog Lovers

 Also Read: chrome hearts jewelry